zchee/neovim-wiki/Development-tips.md

 ### Using `gdbserver`

-To connect to a remote debugging session from a local `gdb`, use `gdbserver`.
+You may want to connect multiple `gdb` clients to the same running `nvim` process, or you may want to connect to a remote `nvim` process with a local `gdb`.
+Using `gdbserver`, you can attach to a single process and control it from multiple `gdb` clients.

 Open a terminal and start `gdbserver` attached to `nvim` like this:

     gdbserver :6666 build/bin/nvim